 Furthermore, becoming a Home and Community Care Worker can be very rewarding.
 You’re able to help someone feel safe and comfortable while living independently in their own home.
 As well as improve their quality of life and make your clients day by doing simple tasks such as having a coffee and chat.
 As a Home Care Worker, your job is to make your client’s lives easier and more comfortable in their own home.

-Lastly, HITsa Training & Employment offer a Certificate 3 in Individual Support (Ageing, Home and Community) and a Provide First Aid Course.
+Lastly, HITsa Training & Employment offer a Certificate 3 in Individual Support (Home and Community) and a Provide First Aid Course.
 Enrol or enquire online today to kick start your career!
-If you want more guidance or information about working in Home Care, call our friendly team on 8351 5855.
+If you want more guidance or information about working in Home Care, call our friendly team on 8375 2800.